0xjarix/solidity-interview-questions/README.md

 How does the EVM price memory usage?

 What is stored in the metadata section of a smart contract?
+=> ipfs of the solidity compiler produced JSON

 What is the uncle-block attack from an MEV perspective?